-The following is a summary of the Cigar Lake operating and capital cost estimates stated by Cameco for the remaining life of mine, stated in constant 2020 dollars and reflecting a forecast life of mine mill production of 163.1 Mlbs.
+The following is a summary of the Cigar Lake operating and capital cost estimates for the remaining life of mine, stated in constant 2021 dollars and reflecting a forecast life-of-mine mill production of 150 Mlbs.
+The summary reflects Cameco's announcement made on February 9, 2022, that, starting in 2024, Cameco will target production from Cigar Lake that is 25% below the licensed capacity, or 13.5 Mlbs (100% basis) per year.